EyadElshaer/homebridge-hdlbuspro-enhanced/README.md

 ## Special thanks
 [markbegma](https://github.com/markbegma/homebridge-hdl-buspro.git) For the wonderful work making all of this possible

-[caligo-mentis](https://github.com/caligo-mentis/smart-bus) for his great work on Node.js remote control module for HDL Buspro.
+[caligo-mentis](https://github.com/caligo-mentis/smart-bus) For his great work on Node.js remote control module for HDL Buspro.

-[nvuln](https://github.com/nVuln/homebridge-hdl-buspro.git) for his great work on fixing the Relay Curtain Bug
+[nvuln](https://github.com/nVuln/homebridge-hdl-buspro.git) For the great work on fixing the Relay Curtain Bug

+[jainvandit99](https://github.com/jainvandit99) For his wonderful work with adding Relay Fan support